ifoxfoot/fqacalc/README.md

 | 90                   | 85.1-95%      | 90       |
 | 98                   | 95.1-100%     | 98       |

-Cover-Weighted Functions come in two flavors: those that allow duplicate entries and those that don’t.
-Duplicates species observations are not allowed when calculating plot-level metrics, where each species is counted once along with its total cover value.
-Duplicates are allowed for transect-level metrics, where repeated plots along a transect may contain the same species.
-However, when calculating a transect level metric, species that are in the same plot as indicated by the plot_id will be removed.
-As a note, if `allow_duplicates = FALSE` in a cover-weighted function, any duplicated species will be counted once and their cover values will be added together.
+Cover-Weighted functions come in two flavors: Transect-level and plot-level.
+Transect-level metrics are those that calculate a metric for an entire transect, which typically includes multiple plots.
+`transect_summary` and `plot_summary` are both always calculated at the transect-level.
+Plot-level metrics calculate a metric for a single plot.
+`cover_mean_c` and `cover_FQI` can be transect-level or plot-level.
+It is up to the user to decide if they are calculating a transect-level or a plot-level metric.

+To calculate `cover_mean_c` and `cover_FQI` at the transect-level, set `allow_duplicate = TRUE`, because different plots along the transect may contain the same species.
+It is also recommended to include a plot ID column and set the `plot_id` argument to be equal to that column name.
+This will allow duplicate species between plots but not allow duplication within plots.

+To calculate `cover_mean_c` and `cover_FQI` at the plot-level, set `allow_duplicate = FALSE`.
+There is no need to set the `plot_id` argument because duplicate species will not be allowed in any circumstance.

+If duplicated species are found where they are not supposed to be, the duplicated entries will only be counted once and their cover values will be added together.
+The user will also recieve a message stating duplicates have been removed.

 #### Function Arguments